 Head first with no parachute.

-Yet as my little Japanese character tattoo suggests, or at least I am hoping it does, strength and courage are entertwined.
-What I mean to say is, courage is not the absence of fear but the mastery of it.
+Yet as my little Japanese character tattoo suggests, or at least I am hoping it does (LOL), strength and courage are intertwined.

 What are YOU afraid of?